You must have wondered, at least once: ”Which font should I use in my email?”.

 Although web fonts can improve your email design, they can also sabotage your efforts.
 In this article, we will learn the difference between web-safe fonts and web-fonts.
 We will discover which email clients support which web fonts, and give you some actionable tips to use the power of fonts in email – all supported by awesome email examples.

 Let’s have a quick peek at font families.

 The main characteristics of these fonts are different, and they are best used for several different purposes.
-We have the most professional fonts, best fonts for business emails, while others are better for funny ones.
-There are fonts which are email safe fonts.
+There are fonts that are best suited for the professional world (the most professional fonts, best fonts for business emails), while others are better for a more relaxed tone.
+There are fonts that are email-safe fonts.

 People usually ask what is the easiest font to read which is important, but I would advise you to be more careful when making a headline design from fonts.

-These fonts require careful consideration.
+These fonts require careful consideration before being used.
 They can come in all shapes and sizes, allowing you to express your creativity, but they don’t fit many content types.